dustinii/BDSM/README.md

 ## Features

 - Browse through a variety of space-themed burger restaurants and their menus.
-- Customize your burger with your favorite toppings and add-ons.
+- Choose your burger with your favorite toppings and add-ons.
 - Place orders and track them in real-time with our fun and interactive order tracking system.
-- Rate and review your orders and burgers to provide valuable feedback.
+- Rate and review your burgers to provide valuable feedback.
 - Enjoy a secure user authentication system for account registration and login.
 - Explore your order history and manage your profile preferences.